With 1.5 million acres planted annually, wheat is Minnesota’s fourth largest crop.

 Crops in Group 1: Alfalfa (2-3 plants/ft2), Alsike Clover, Birdsfoot Trefoil, Grass/legume hay, Grass/legume pasture, Fallow, Red Clover.

-Crops in Group 2: Alfalfa (0-1 plants/ft2), Millet, Rye, Sweet corn, Barley, Corn, Mustard, Sorgum-sudan.
+Crops in Group 2: Alfalfa (0-1 plants/ft2), Millet, Rye, Sweet corn, Barley, Corn, Mustard, Sorghum-Sudangrass.
 Triticale, Buckwheat, Flax, Oat, Sugar beet, Wheat, Canola, Grass/hay/pasture, Potato, Sunflower, Vegetables.

 If applied properly, all the common N fertilizers will have an equal effect on wheat yields.
-Some precautions in the application of some N sources are necessary.
+Take precautions when applying some N sources.
 With anhydrous ammonia (82-0-0), there is concern for loss during application.
-If there is a strong ammonia odor emanating for the field, further application is discouraged since significant losses are likely occurring with application.
+If there is a strong ammonia odor coming from the field, stop application to avoid significant losses.

 There is also a potential for N loss if urea (46-0-0) or urea-ammonium nitrate (28-0-0) is broadcast on the soil surface without incorporation when soil pH is higher than 7.3, air temperatures are 50 degrees F or greater and there is residue on the soil surface.
 Shallow incorporation of urea or fertilizers containing urea within 48 hours of application is encouraged when these N sources are used for wheat production.
 Fall application of 28-0-0 or 32-0-0 UAN is strongly discouraged due to a portion of the N in the fertilizer already in the nitrate form at application.